 The downside?
 Rain, especially in winter.
 Vancouver's foggy, wet weather begins to take grip in October, peaks December through March and starts to taper off in April.
 From October to March, it rains twice as much as it does from April to September in Vancouver.
 So, there's that.

 Nevertheless, Vancouver residents are a hearty group and a little rain does not dampen their lust for the outdoors.
-Part of the city's charm are the laid back people who live there and their resilience to crummy weather (helped in part by the proper clothing).
+Part of the city's charm is the laid back people who live there and their resilience to crummy weather (helped in part by the proper clothing).
+There's also an abundance of rainy day activities to enjoy in the city.

 - Warm, waterproof clothing; sweaters, hoodies, light jackets, heavier jacket; closed-toe shoes; boots if heading out of the city.